Published on: 17 May 2015 | Last updated: 7 January 2020

 The Tevere cycleway

 The Tevere cycleway, runs as far as the GRA in the south-west.
-A few kilometres short of of Ostia and the sea.
-Sadly at this point you reach a knot of some pretty horrible roads - and I've not managed to work out a way through.
+A few kilometres short of Ostia and the sea.
+Sadly at this point, you reach a knot of some pretty horrible roads - and I’ve not managed to work out a way through.
 Giordano told me that it was possible to continue by mountain-bike, and that you could ride on the via Cristoforo Colombo, but my experience of this road is that it is pretty confusing (there are four sets of lanes - with the two central sets off-limits to bikes).

 Cycling around the centro storico is relatively easy thanks to the number of pedestrian areas and the zona traffico limitato - however, it still requires quite a lot of care and patience especially if you’re riding along pedestrianised streets: I took an embarrassing tumble as I failed to unclip in time.

 In theory there’s a link between the Lungotevere cycleway and the route to the Via Appia Antica - which you pick up on the left side of the Via Cristoforo Colombo.
 However, I wasn’t able to test it out.

 Places to stay

 Chiusi Scalo has a couple of hotels/bed and breakfasts.
 It’s a perfectly decent place to stay over for the night, if you want to visit the Etruscan city then you’ll need to make a short climb (best option is to turn off the route before Chiusi Scalo and that the quieter strada provinciale into Chiusi Città.
 Accommodation options in Chiusi itself there’s the Albergo La Sfinge.

 The most economical options in Orvieto are in Orvieto Scalo - linked to Orvieto itself by a funicolare.
 I’ve stayed a couple of times at the Hotel-Ristorante Umbria which looks to me like the best of the budget options.